hightechu/2021-skills-academy/modules/day1/README.md

 Entrepreneurs will start the day by exploraing three questions [1] What did we do yesterday?
 [2] What is the plan for the day?
 [3] What is standing in your way?
 ```

-#### Skills Lab: _Team Trust Accelerator_
+#### Workshop: _Team Trust Accelerator_
 ```
 In this hands-on workshop, entrepreneurs will complete a series of synchronous exercises designed to help teams better understand their diverse strengths and actually practice being a team.
 ```
-#### Skills Lab: _Tech Tool Training_
+#### Workshop: _Tech Tool Training_
 ```
 In this hands-on workshop, entrepreneurs will be introduced to the main technologies and tools being used in the Accelerator including: GitHub, Visual Studio Code, Slack, Zoom and MURAL.
 ```
-#### Skill Studio: _Techsploring the Tools_
+#### Building Block: _Techsploring the Tools_
 ```
-In this self-directed collabovation period, entrepreneurs will explore the main technologies introduced in the "Tech Tool Training" Skills Lab through a series of immersive challenges to help prepare them for the Accelerator experience.
+In this self-directed collabovation period, entrepreneurs will explore the main technologies introduced in the "Tech Tool Training" Skills Lab through a series of immersive challenges to help prepare them for the Acadeny experience.
 ```

 #### Daily Retrospective